edakawa/Forth/README.md

 # Forth
-This file calculates sunrise time only for in Japan.
+astro.fth -- This file calculates sunrise time only for in Japan.